justincampbell/speclj-tmux/README.md

 ## Installation

-Just make sure `speclj-tmux` is somewhere in your dependencies.
+Use [speclj](http://speclj.com), and make sure `speclj-tmux` is somewhere in your dependencies.
 I put it here:

 ```clj
 :profiles {:dev {:dependencies [[speclj-tmux "1.0.0"]]}}